Best Spotting Scope – Top Picks by Shooting Authority

-The simple rule is to set aside as much money as you can afford.
+- Budget: the simple rule is to set aside as much money as you can afford.
 At the same time you need to consider your goals and experience.
 If this is your first time to use one of these spotting scopes, there is no need to splurge as your goal should be to learn as much as you can about it.

-For beginners you will be fine with 15 – 30x magnification as the images at those levels are sharp and clear.
+- Optic quality: for beginners you will be fine with 15 – 30x magnification as the images at those levels are sharp and clear.
 If you are an advanced user and need to zoom in an image without losing quality, look for spotting scopes with a 60x or higher magnification.

 In the past, these powerful scopes were beyond the reach of most people, but improvements in technology and reduction cost has made them more accessible and affordable.
 By reading the reviews above you can see there are a lot of new formulas used for glass as well as multilayered coatings go far in terms of increasing the color, clarity and details.

-Since you’ll be using the scope in different environments, durability is a must.
+- Durability: since you’ll be using the scope in different environments, durability is a must.
 Fog proofing and waterproofing are mandatory, but all good scopes have these built in.
 The high quality and expensive scopes can take a good deal of punishment, but that doesn’t mean the affordable ones break easily.
 On the contrary there are some pretty solid but low cost scopes available today.
 While you’re checking it out, look up the warranty as well.

-The bigger the objective lens, the more light it is able to collect and the more efficient it is when it comes to long distance glassing, digiscoping and viewing in low light situations.
+- Body style and objective lens: the bigger the objective lens, the more light it is able to collect and the more efficient it is when it comes to long distance glassing, digiscoping and viewing in low light situations.
 On the other hand if you’re looking to travel light, look for 60 to 65 mm lens as they are more compact and lighter to pack.

 As far as body style goes there are two options: angled or straight.
 The angled type makes tripod setting up easier and users with varying heights won’t have trouble using it.
 Angled bodies typically rotate so the eyepiece is set low, making it easy for kids to use the scope.
 Straight spotting scopes on the other hand, are most useful for viewing down in a higher spot.

-the tripod is an integral part of the entire scope set up, so don’t neglect it.
+- The tripod: the tripod is an integral part of the entire scope set up, so don’t neglect it.
 At the very least you should get a tripod that is made from aluminum or some other durable material.
 While aluminum is stable it can be a bit heavy, so if you’re going to bring the scope with you a lot, look for something lighter like carbon fiber.